-Iran cases step up pressure on President Rouhani - BBC News
+Iran cases step up pressure on President Rouhani

 The first case involves the arrest of the president's own brother, and the second an American academic jailed for 10 years after being convicted of espionage.

-The arrest of Hossein Ferydoun, Hassan Rouhani's brother who goes by a different surname, was not wholly unexpected.
+The arrest of Hossein Fereydoun, Hassan Rouhani's brother who goes by a different surname, was not wholly unexpected.

-During Mr Rouhani's first term, Hossein Ferydoun was one of his most trusted advisors.
+During Mr Rouhani's first term, Hossein Fereydoun was one of his most trusted advisors.

-Although he did not occupy any official position Mr Ferydoun was present at the high-level international nuclear negotiations over Iran's nuclear programme, acting as the president's "eyes and ears".
+Although he did not occupy any official position Mr Fereydoun was present at the high-level international nuclear negotiations over Iran's nuclear programme, acting as the president's "eyes and ears".

 He has frequently been the target of corruption allegations, most notably during last May's bitterly hard-fought presidential election, when President Rouhani's two main challengers, Ebrahim Raisi and Mohammad Baqer Qalibaf, frequently mentioned him and also accused Mr Rouhani of nepotism for continuing to support him.